PaddiM8/elk/docs/basics/fundamental-expressions.md

 behaviour is different depending on whether the receiving side is a function call or a program invocation.

+For program invocations, it is also possible to specify which output stream should be redirected, using `|err` to only redirect stderr or `|all` to redirect both stdout and stderr.

 ### With Function Calls

 When the receiving side is a function call, the pipe expression's `value` is